 The Gold Medal Award Selection Committee will present it’s recommended selection for the Award to the AIA Minnesota Board of Directors.
 In order for that selection to be confirmed, it must be approved by at least a ¾ vote of the Board.

-If you have any questions or concerns related to the AIA Minnesota Gold Medal Award process, please contact Mary-Margaret Zindren, Executive Vice President, at firstname.lastname@example.org, or Amber Allardyce, Director of Membership & Operations, at email@example.com, or 612-338-6763.
+If you have any questions or concerns related to the AIA Minnesota Gold Medal Award process, please contact Mary-Margaret Zindren, Executive Vice President, at firstname.lastname@example.org, or Sheri Hansen, Director of Communications, Advocacy and Public Outreach, at email@example.com, or 612-338-6763.

 AIA Minnesota Gold Medal Recipients